The Lifesaving Merit Badge: Your Ultimate Guide in 2026

 We’ve already discussed reaching rescues, and now it’s time to demonstrate what you’ve learned!
 “Reach” is the first method you should resort to when saving a drowning person, as it puts you in less danger and quickly removes the victim from the water.

 Definitely go through each of these reaching techniques with your merit badge counselor, as practicing them in low-stakes situations is the best way to be prepared for the real thing.
-If you need a visual guide, here’s a helpful video (3:03) that demonstrates and explains each method:

 5) Demonstrate “throwing” rescues using various items such as a line, ring buoy, rescue bag, and free-floating support.
 Successfully place at least one such aid within reach of a practice victim 25 feet from shore.

-- Help you to pull the victim to shore: This includes ropes and connected buoys.
+1. Help you to pull the victim to shore: This includes ropes and connected buoys.

-- Allow the victim to float more easily: This includes lifejackets, rescue bags, and other flotation devices.
+2. Allow the victim to float more easily: This includes lifejackets, rescue bags, and other flotation devices.

 6) With your counselor’s approval, view in-person or on video a rowing rescue performed using a rowboat, canoe, kayak, or stand up paddleboard.
 Discuss with your counselor how effectively and efficiently the rescue was performed.

 For this requirement, you need to watch a rowing rescue and tell your counselor what was done right.
 Your counselor might already have a video in mind, so this can just serve as quick practice!
-Watch the short video (1:08) below for a demonstration of a kayak (or tiny canoe?) rescue:

 7) List various items that can be used as aids in a “go” rescue.
 Explain why buoyant aids are preferred.

-- A T-shirt
+• A T-shirt

-- Flotation devices like a surfboard with a leash
+• Flotation devices like a surfboard with a leash

-- A Life jacket
+• A life jacket

 Aids can be extremely helpful when bringing a conscious victim to shore.
 Any aids that can float (are buoyant) are more effective as they help the victim stay above water.
 However, in the case of unconscious victims, you’ll need to use a contact tow.

 Buoyant aids are much more useful than aids like a shirt.
 These offer the advantage of keeping the victim afloat, as they’ll probably be too tired to do it themselves in an emergency.
-Bouyant aids also make your towing easier, since it’s less weight for you to pull as they float along the surface.
+Buoyant aids also make your towing easier, since it’s less weight for you to pull as they float along the surface.

-8) Correctly demonstrate rescues on a conscious practice subject 30 feet from shore in deep water using two types of buoyant aids provided by your counselor.
+8) Correctly demonstrate rescues of a conscious practice subject 30 feet from shore in deep water using two types of buoyant aids provided by your counselor.
 Use a proper entry and a strong approach stroke.
 Speak to the subject to determine his condition and to provide instructions and encouragement.

-–8a) Present one aid to a subject, release it, and swim at a safe distance as the subject moves to safety.
+8a) Present one aid to a subject, release it, and swim at a safe distance as the subject moves to safety.

-–8b) In a separate rescue, present the other aid to a subject and use it to tow the subject to safety.
+8b) In a separate rescue, present the other aid to a subject and use it to tow the subject to safety.

 Ready to move on to requirement 9?
 Click here!

-Once you’re ready to continue on to part 2 of theLifesaving merit badge (Requirements 9-17) click here!
+Once you’re ready to continue on to Part 2 of the Lifesaving merit badge (Requirements 9-17), click there!